Vitto-Mazeto/debounce-messages-serverless/README.md

 ## Motivation

-While developing various integration solutions with messaging applications, I noticed that sending "choppy" messages - where the overall context of the request was passed through multiple messages - was a common problem.
+While developing various integration solutions with messaging applications, I noticed that sending "choppy" messages - where the overall context of the request is fragmented across multiple messages - was a common issue.
 To address this, I created this project to concatenate messages received from the same number within a short time frame.

-The system batches incoming messages for processing, saving time and resources while also fostering a more human-like communication approach.
+This way, the system batches received messages and processes them together, saving time and resources while providing a more coherent and human-like communication experience.

 ### Problem